iron-software/IronBarcode-Examples/examples/confidence-threshold/README.md

 ***Based on <https://ironsoftware.com/examples/confidence-threshold/>***

-As of December 2023, IronBarcode has integrated machine learning to improve its barcode recognition capability.
-Adjust the `ConfidenceThreshold` property within `BarcodeReaderOptions` to specify the minimum confidence level required for detections by the ML model to be deemed accurate.
-This threshold can be set anywhere from 0.0 to 1.0, with a default value of 0.7.
+Since December 2023, IronBarcode has leveraged machine learning technologies to boost its barcode recognition abilities.
+Developers can adjust the **`ConfidenceThreshold`** parameter within the `BarcodeReaderOptions` to specify the lowest confidence level acceptable for detections by the ML model.
+This threshold can be set anywhere from `0.0` to `1.0`, and the default value is `0.7`.

-For those looking to perform barcode detection without the assistance of machine learning, the [Barcode.Slim](https://www.nuget.org/packages/BarCode.Slim) package is an excellent alternative.
+For those looking to perform barcode detection without the machine learning enhancement, the [Barcode.Slim](https://www.nuget.org/packages/BarCode.Slim) package is a viable alternative.

+Explore advanced image correction techniques with IronBarcode through this detailed guide: [Learning Image Correction Techniques with IronBarcode](https://ironsoftware.com/csharp/barcode/how-to/image-correction/).